FastTunnel/FastTunnel/README.md

 Platform source code：[FastTunnel.SuiDao](https://github.com/SpringHgui/FastTunnel.SuiDao)

-**If helpful, click on Star to support this project, please submit an issue if you have needs and bugs, and welcome coder to PR**
+**If helpful, click on ⭐Star to support this project, please submit an issue if you have needs and bugs, and welcome coder to PR**
 ***

 ## What is FastTunnel？